 In general, aiming for the cheapest price shouldn’t be your goal.
 Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
 If you get a quote through us, we’ll connect you with a pre-vetted installer!

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

 Unfortunately, no PACE financing exists in Nunavut.

-Because of Nunavut’s low installer penetration, high installation costs, and low incentives – we rank Nunavut as being the #12 province in the country for switching to solar power.
+Because of Nunavut’s incentives and high electricity – we rank Nunavut as being the #2 province/territory in the country for switching to solar power.